Why Page Speed Matters for Your Blog

 It might, depending on your goals and whether you earn money from your blog.

+Aside from opting for a more premium hosting package (think VPS hosting or dedicated hosting) there are other things you can do.
 Here’s how to know if page load times are a big deal for your blog (hint: the answer is yes), and how to test and improve your blog’s page speed.

 4 Ways Faster Page Load Times Help Your Blog

 1. Faster pages rank better in the search results.

 Page load time is a factor in Google’s desktop search results rankings.
 In July, Google’s planned Speed Update will add mobile page load times to the factors for mobile search result rankings.
 Google’s Webmaster Central blog says all pages will be held to the same standard for search rankings, but that developers expect the update to “only affect pages that deliver the slowest experience.”

 2. Fast page loads keep visitors from giving up on your blog.